BTS-CM/scripts/README.md

 If you want to use the spreadsheet calculator you'll need a spreadsheet tool - I used Microsoft Excel 2016, there may be incompatibilities importing it to open source (or web based) spreadsheet tools.

-You need to install [pyhton-bitshares](https://github.com/xeroc/python-bitshares/):
+You need to install [pyhton-bitshares](https://github.com/xeroc/python-bitshares/)!

 ### Documentation

-Visit the [pybitshares website](http://docs.pybitshares.com/en/latest/) for in depth documentation on this Python library.
+Visit the [pybitshares website](http://docs.pybitshares.com/en/latest/) for in depth documentation on the python-bitshares library.

 ### Installation

-#### Install with pip:
+#### Install with pip3:
 ```
 $ sudo apt-get install libffi-dev libssl-dev python-dev python-dev3
 $ pip3 install bitshares